We provide students with a specialised Performing Arts program that includes Music, Dance and Drama.

 In Drama we explore character and storytelling through improvised and scripted activities.
 Students learn and implement performance techniques when they perform to an audience.
 Students love to write and direct their own performances once they have grasped the knowledge and skills needed.
 We also explore puppetry as a storytelling medium.

 In Dance, students learn the elements needed to build an engaging and entertaining movement sequence and create dances with others to present to the class.
 Students explore dances from around the world and develop the language to communicate their purposes and cultural importance.

 There is a strong commitment towards excellence in all areas of Performing Arts.

-In fourth term our Performing Arts focus is on collaboration to create, rehearse and polish a performance for the End of Year Celebration, as a culmination of the year’s learning.
+In fourth term our Performing Arts focus is to create, rehearse and polish a performance for the End of Year Celebration, as a culmination of the year’s learning.
 This concert is a highly regarded school community event.

 The following co-curricula opportunities are provided for students with interests and talents in The Performing Arts.

-‘The Groovers and Shakers’ is held for students in Years 3, 4 and 5.
-The focus is on fun, energy, entertainment, polish and commitment to the group.
+The Groovers and Shakers’ is held for students in Years 3, 4 and 5.
+The focus is on fun, energy, entertainment, presentation and commitment to the group.

-Students in Years 3 to 7 may learn an orchestral string instrument through the DECD program based at Edwardstown Primary School.
+Students in Years 3 to 6 may learn an orchestral string instrument through the DfE program based at Edwardstown Primary School.
 Tuition is free and the only cost is the hire of instruments and music books.